 at Crater Lake National Park

-This is the forth year our special event will highlight a truly wonderful place nestled in the Cascade Mountains of southern Oregon and to celebrate the 100th anniversary of the National Park Service.
+This is the fourth year our special event will highlight a truly wonderful place nestled in the Cascade Mountains of southern Oregon and to celebrate the 100th anniversary of the National Park Service.
 This summer the Oregon Tualatin Valley Amateur Radio Club will have three operating locations around the caldera upper rim at about 8000 foot elevation.
 Our operation schedule will be 8:00am to 6:00pm PacificTime, (15:00 to 3:30 UTC).

 The 6, 10, 15, 17, and 20 meter bands will be used during daylight hours and 40 meters at grey line.
 Listen in the mid SSB part of the bands for W7C.

 Crater Lake has long attracted the wonder and admiration of people all over the world.
-The interaction of humans with the area is traceable at least as far back as the eruption of Mount Mazama.
+The interaction of humans with the area is traceable at least as far back as the eruption of Mount Mazama, over 7000 years ago.
 Its depth of 1,943 feet (592 meters) makes it the deepest lake in the United States and the ninth deepest in the world.
 Its fresh water is some of the clearest found anywhere.
 Founded May 22nd, 1902, Crater Lake National Park seeks to preserve these natural and cultural resources.

 You say you love snow?
 Fun fact: Crater Lake gets 504 inches (42 feet) of snow per year!